 Department Processes Overview

-The Purchasing Department of the Washoe County School District is authorized by the Board of Trustees to oversee the purchasing of all supplies, equipment and services required by the District.
+The Purchasing Department of the Washoe County School District is authorized by the Board of Trustees to oversee the purchasing of all supplies, equipment, and services required by WCSD.

 Responsibility and Objectives